luzerno/dash-to-dock/README.md

 ![screenshot](https://github.com/micheleg/dash-to-dock/raw/README/screenshots/master.jpg)

 The dock supports **intellihide** and **autohide** mode.
-In addition the following customization options and features has been added to the default dash:
+In addition the following customization options and features have been added to the default dash:

 1. Customization of the maximum icon size.
 2. Customizaton of the vertical position and alignment.